Exeter-Omics-Servers/omics-server-training/Core_Topics/GNU-Linux.md

 internet to fill said gap in.
     - *e.g.* whilst explaining GNU/Linux, ask participants who the key contributors to the project are
-- Encourage users to check if what you are saying is true
+- Encourage partipants to check if what you are saying is true
     - *e.g* for permissions, get them to use `sudo` to play around with the permissions of some file (can they read it? can they write to it? can they execute it? who can/cannot?)